Willykman/Challenge-3/README.md

 ## Analyze the data.

-## Create your analysis report which includes;
+## Create an analysis report which includes;

 # Choose the Columns of Data
 # Get the Summary Statistics and Plot the Data
 # Focus The Analysis on Specific Dates
 # Calculate the Arbitrage Profits